Brad331/DynamiQ/README.md

 Once your Windows volume is maxed out, keep pressing the volume up button on your keyboard to boost the gain.

+### Customization:
 You can use Equalizer APO's Editor.exe to change the bass crossover frequency in BassComp.txt.
 I have it set at 120Hz, which is the point  in my equalizer setting below which bass starts to go up dramatically.

+Feel free to experiment and modify any part of DynamiQ.
+Maybe you'll discover something new and even better!
+Just be careful not to blow your speakers.
+The first compressor in BassComp.txt is for speaker protection.

 DynamiQ makes use of and includes a copy of [ReaComp](https://www.reaper.fm/reaplugs/ "ReaComp"), a VST plugin by Cockos.